any criticism is appreciated!

 In elementary school, I used to be jealous of my friends who got birthday gifts from both sides of their grandparents.
 They always bragged in a loud pretentious voice "My grandparents got me the new edition of Barbie doll, and lots and lots of new cloths."
-Then someone else would play a counterpart "Well my grandparents got me a new trampoline, and a new remote controlled car!"
-During these kinds of conversations, I had always stayed quiet because I had nothing to say.
+Then someone else would play a counterpart "Well my grandpa got me a new trampoline, and a new remote controlled car!"
+During these kinds of conversation, I had always stayed quiet because I had nothing to say.
 I couldn't brag like them since I didn't get anything.
 Back then, I felt embarrassed about it.
-Since bragging about gifts is a privilege, and it shows how much you are loved and how special you are to your family.
-I had thought maybe I'm just not good enough to be loved by them to receive gifts.
-At least that's what my childish brain used to think.
+Since bragging about gifts is a privilege, and it showed how much you are loved and how special you were to your family.
+At least that's what my childish immature brain used to think.

-My dad understood our relationship, and understood our mutual bitter feelings toward each other.
+My dad understood our relationship, and understood our mutual feelings towards each other.
 One day, I was crying because my grandparents falsely blamed me for breaking the chair that my brother had broken.
-I couldn't cry loudly like I wanted to because I knew my grandparents would say something nasty about it.
+I couldn't cry loud because my grandparents would say something nasty about it.
 With suppressed sniffles, I sat in the corner of my room quietly detesting them.
 My dad somehow found me.
 He came to me, gave me a hug, and said "don't cry, I will give you three times the love to compensate for their mistake.
 Their vision is just clouded.
-They just can't see how good you are yet."
-"Yet" he had said.
-It was a droplet of hope that slowly alleviated the throbbing ache of my young broken heart.
-From then on, I didn't hate or blame them any longer, but tried hard to tolerated everything they did.
+They just can't see how good you are yet." "yet" he had said.
+It was a droplet of hope that cured my young broken heart. from then on, I didn't hate or blame them any longer, but tried hard to tolerated everything they did.

-I simply thought of it as a pity, and kept hoping maybe someday they'll come to realize that I am just as good as a boy, and perhaps better than some.
-My grandpa had once told me "you don't have the brains."
-Perhaps, but I definitely have the dedication and effort to make up for what they called my "missing brain".
+I just thought it was a pity, and kept hoping maybe someday they'll come to realize that I am just as good as a boy, and perhaps better than some.
+My grandpa had told me "you don't have the brains." however, I definitely have the dedication and effort to make up for what they called my "missing brain".
 I studied long hard hours to show them that I'm capable.
 I started to develop a desire to prove myself not only to my grandparents, but also to the world.
-Eventually, my persistent effort will get through, and it did.
+Eventually, my persistent effort will get through.

 The first time they took me into account was a big break for me.
 It was the day when report cards went out.
 Me and my brother had sat side by side talking about it, when my grandpa walked in.
-He went directly to my brother and asked him "did you make the honor roll?" my brother responded "nope, not this time."
-I didn't dare look into his eyes, but I knew he was disappointed because I can feel the room's atmosphere drop 3 levels; he had that kind of an effect.
-There was a long awkward silence.
-Then he murmured in his deep voice "and you?"
-I was absolutely shocked because he had never inquired about me.
-I responded with an almost out bursting enthusiasm "of course!
+He went directly to my brother's side and asked him "did you make the honor roll?" my brother responded "nope."
+I didn't dare look into his eyes, but I know he is disappointed.
+Then there was a long silent pause.
+He said in a deep low voice "and you?"
+I was shocked because he had never inquired about me.
+I responded with almost an out bursting enthusiasm "of course!
 I always do!
-And there's a lot more of me than just that! "
+And there's a lot more of me to come! "